How to get funding if you are an upland farmer, explanation of less favoured areas and designated areas, and advice on hill farm management.

 Hill Farm Allowance, Uplands Entry Level Stewardship and the Uplands Transitional Payment

 2010 was the final year of payments of the Hill Farm Allowance (HFA), which provided dedicated support to beef and sheep producers in England’s SDAs.
-If you received HFA you will be able to sign up instead to the Uplands Entry Level Stewardship (Uplands ELS), a new strand of Environmental Stewardship supporting England’s SDAs.
+If you received HFA you will be able to sign up instead to Uplands Entry Level Stewardship (Uplands ELS), a new strand of Environmental Stewardship supporting England’s SDAs.

 But you will not be eligible for Uplands ELS if you have an agreement in place for the Environmentally Sensitive Area (ESA) scheme or Countryside Stewardship Scheme (CSS).
 If such agreements apply, you may instead be able to claim the Uplands Transitional Payment (UTP) until those agreements expire.
 For more information, see the guide on Uplands ELS.